questqyubey/dicecards/jealous-infamy/ji_keywords.md

 - **Fusion (Summon):** Sacrifices must be paid to summon the unit, which are detailed after the keyword.
 Capitalized words in the cost refer to a specific archetype or tribe.
 Any units sacrificed add their power and attachments to the summoned unit.

 - **Haste:** The unit's attack is resolved first.
 If they destroy the target of battle, they are not damaged by the enemy.
 Multiple attacks are still resolved after the defender attacks.

-- **Hexproof:** The unit cannot be targeted by enemy tactics.
-It can still be affected by tactics that do not target specific units, such as ones that target a field, archetype, or tribe.

 - **Indestructible:** The unit or token cannot be targeted by effects that would destroy or banish it, including field-wide effects.
 If the unit or token would be reduced to 0 power, it is instead reduced to 1 power.